hipuranyhou/macfand/README.md

 #### Verbose
 `--verbose` or `-v`

 Use to enable verbose mode producing a lot of output.
-Not recommended when using syslog.
+Not recommended when using syslog because some messages (for example logging of loaded fans and monitors) is disabled even in verbose mode when using syslog.

 #### Poll time
 `--poll=NUM` or `-p NUM`